School of Earth and Space Exploration, Arizona State University

 Tempe, Arizona, 85281 USA

-Current Position Assistant Professor of Astrophysics at the School for Earth and Space Exploration at Arizona State University, 2015 - present
+Current Position Associate Professor of Astrophysics at the School of Earth and Space Exploration at Arizona State University, 2015 - present

 Previous Position Tenure-Track Assistant Astronomer at Lowell Observatory, 2011 - 2015